LK (spacecraft): Lunar landing

-An earlier uncrewed probe of the Luna programme, a Lunokhod would be used to select a suitable area, and then act as a beacon for the LK.
+An earlier uncrewed probe of the Luna programme, a Lunokhod, would be used to select a suitable area and then act as a beacon for the LK.
 A backup LK would then be launched to the landing site.
 The third step would see a crewed LK landing with a single cosmonaut.

 Although the specifics on planned activity while on the lunar surface remain vague, the small size and limited payload capacity of the N-1/Soyuz LOK/LK compared to the Saturn/Apollo meant that not much in the way of scientific experiments could have been performed.
 Most likely, the cosmonaut would plant the Soviet flag on the Moon, collect soil samples, take photographs, and deploy a few small scientific packages.

 Earth return

 After a day on the lunar surface the LK's engine would fire again, using its landing leg structure as a launch pad.
 To save weight, the engine used for landing would also blast the LK back to lunar orbit for an automated docking with the LOK, using the Soyuz Kontakt docking system.
 The cosmonaut would then spacewalk back to the LOK carrying the Moon rock samples, and the LK would then be cast off.
 After this, the LOK would fire its rocket for the return to Earth.
 The LK's docking port was a latticework of 96 hexagon-shaped holes arranged in an isometric grid, each as a potential docking port for the snare-shaped probe of the LOK to fit in without precise alignment of the two craft.
 Due to weight restrictions, the docking interface was designed to be as simple as possible, with a strictly mechanical interlock and no electrical or fluid connections.
-Docking and undocking were only possible a single time.
+Docking and undocking were possible only a single time.